NaChen2/NaChen2.github.io/index.md

 ---

 ## News
+- **May 2026:** I am so glad to share that I have completed the Kaufman Teaching Certificate Program (KTCP) at MIT!
 - **May 2026:** I presented my work, "Monitoring Post-Disturbance Forest Recovery across the Brazilian Amazon" at ForestSAT 2026 in Gainesville,Florida.
 - **May 2026:** I chaired the session on Leveraging BIOMASS, NISAR or Multi-sensors for Comprehensive Forest Monitoring at ForestSAT 2026!
 - **May 2026:** I presented my work, "Large-scale Tropical Forest Disturbances Monitoring Using Harmonized Landsat and Sentinel-2 data" at ForestSAT 2026 in Gainesville,Florida.